I’m a disaster in the kitchen.

 Step FourPour the mixture into glass jars.
 The mixture will begin to solidify.
 Stir every minute or two, ensuring the honey doesn't sink to the bottom.
 The mixture takes 5-10 minutes to fully set.
 Once set, it's ready to use and will keep for a year.

 As always please consult a medical professional.
 This recipe isn’t medically-founded or endorsed.
-Just a simple recipe, I use, in my home with effective ingredients.
+Just a simple recipe I use in my home on boo-boos.

 More DIYs I love: